zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 {% hint style="warning" %}
 Currently, the 1-click deployment only works on AWS.
-We are working on supporting GCP and Azure as well.
+We are working on bringing support to GCP and Azure as well.
 Stay in touch for further updates.
 {% endhint %}

 ![Choosing a cloud provider](../../.gitbook/assets/deploy_stack_selection.png)